Roestlab/DIAlignR/src/doc_pages/mainpage.md

 3 | -2 | -2 | -2 | 10 | -2

 @subsection subsecce Initialization
 The corresponding M, A and B matrices are initialized with some set of rules for overlap and non-overlap alignment.
-See @ref Initialization for an example.
+See initialization for @ref Init_section1 and @ref Init_section2 for our example.

 @subsection subsection3 Best score calculation